Strongly Sublinear Algorithms for Testing Pattern Freeness: Generalized testing of forbidden patterns

 Since this is a reduction to generalized $2$-pattern appearance, the recursion stops here with $O(\log n)$-complexity per copy of $D_1$.
 Hence, altogether this will contribute a total of $\tilde{O}(m)$ queries.
-The same argument holds for any of $\cC_i, ~ i=1,2,3,4$.
+Procedures along the same lines work for any of $\cC_i, ~ i=1,2,3,4$.

-If a desired appearance is found, then clearly a correct output is produced.
+If a desired $\phi$-legged $\nu$-appearance (or a $\pi$-appearance) is found in the above process, then clearly a correct output is produced.

-Finally, if indeed $(B_1,B_2)$ contains $\Omega(s)$ (that is, linear in the length of $B_1 \cup B_2$) many $\phi$-legged $\nu$-appearances that are consistent with one of the configurations $\cC_i, i=1,2,3,4$, then there will be such a $D_1$ and corresponding $B_{1,1}$ that together contribute $\Omega (s/m)$ (that is -- linear in the domain size of $D_1$) such sub-pattern appearances by an averaging argument shown in Claim \ref{clm:hypergraph}.
+On the other hand, if indeed $(B_1,B_2)$ contains $\Omega(s)$ (that is, linear in the size of $B_1 \cup B_2$) many $\phi$-legged $\nu$-appearances that are consistent with one of the configurations $\cC_i, i \in [4]$, then, by an averaging argument, there will be such a $D_1$ and corresponding $B_{1,1}$ that together contribute $\Omega (s/m)$ (that is, linear in the domain size of $D_1$) such subpattern appearances.

-We note that for the more general case of $k > 3$, the reduction will be done in higher complexity per component (that is dependent on $m$ rather than just $O(\log n)$).
+We note that for the more general case of $r > 3$, the reduction will be done in higher complexity per component (that is dependent on $m$ rather than just $O(\log n)$).

-\item Consider now $\cC_i, i=5,6,7,8$ that form $1$-component each (with $2$ or $3$ orange subboxes).
-In these cases, if such appearances contribute $\eps'$ to the total distance, then a simple averaging argument shows that for a uniformly sampled component, its distance will be linear from being free from $\phi$-legged $\nu$-appearances.
+\item Consider now a consistent configuration $\cC_i$ for $i=5,6,7,8$ that forms a single component (with $2$ or $3$ orange subboxes) as illustrated in~\cref{fig:2}(E)-(H).
+In these cases, if such appearances contribute $\eps'$ to the total distance, then a simple averaging argument shows that for a uniformly sampled component, its distance from $\phi$-legged $\nu$-freeness will be linear.
 Hence in Step \ref{stp:single-comp}, sampling such a component will enable us to recursively find a $\phi$-legged $\nu$-appearance with high probability.
-Since the length of a component on which the recursive call is made is $\Theta(s/m)$, the complexity of this step is $\tilde{O}(q(s/m))$, where $q(*)$ is the complexity of the algorithm, for the case of $\nu \in \mathcal S_3$, in terms of the length of $D$. \end{enumerate}
+Since the size of a component on which the recursive call is made is $\Theta(s/m)$, the complexity of this step is $\tilde{O}(q(s/m, \eps'))$, where $q(s,\delta)$ is the complexity of the algorithm, for the case of $\nu \in \mathcal S_3$, in terms of the size $s$ of $D$, and a distance parameter $\delta$. \end{enumerate}